Endauvor/MATS/README.md

 2. get vanilla and fine-tuned models
 - [x] lazy comparison with each other
 3. compare residual outputs from each model for generating simple talk
-- [ ] in the process of generating, catch residual outputs from each layer from vanilla model and fine-tuned one
+- [x] (almost done, the problem with memory, need help) in the process of generating, catch residual outputs from each layer from vanilla model and fine-tuned one
 - [ ] Compare them for each token generation, ensuring control over each token, and replace them to maintain consistency and continuity in generation.